-The Nine Lives of Cat Stevens: Yusuf Islam Embraces His Musical Past on The Laughing Apple
+Yusuf/Cat Stevens Talks New Album 'The Laughing Apple'

 It was great.
 He's an artist in his own right.
 Obviously he's got a great history with the beginning of British rock as the bassplayer in the Yardbirds.
 He's got a great history himself, but as a producer he's brilliant at understatement.
 The first time I understood that was when he played for me Van Morrison's Astral Weeks and Joni Mitchell.
 That set the tone for what we wanted our records to sound like.

-There was such a huge shift between your ’60s pop work like Matthew and Son, which was heavily orchestrated, and the instrumentally sparse acoustic work to come in the early ’70s.
+There was such a huge shift between your '60s pop work like Matthew and Son and the sparse acoustic work to come in the early '70s.
 Can you talk about that transition?

 Initially, I was an artist who relied on other musicians to play my music because my producer set it up that way.
-That’s how it began and that’s how it continued for a long time until I finally got frustrated because I didn’t feel as though people were getting the songs as they should be getting them.
-And then came the opportunity when I was very sick.
+That's how it began and that's how it continued for a long time until I finally got frustrated because I didn't feel as though people were getting the songs as they should be getting them.
+And then came the opportunity when I got very sick.
 I was taken away and removed from the pop world and thrown in hospital.
 At that point, I had all the time in the world to gather my thoughts and find out what I was doing wrong.
 The main goal I set for myself was to take control of my own art and not to give it over to someone else to interpret.
 And that meant playing my own music—playing guitar, and learning to play almost every instrument that I wanted in order to capture the song that I heard in my head.

 You mentioned "Mighty Peace," one of your first songs, which is remarkable when you think how sophisticated the lyrics are.
 So many themes you'd touch on in your later work were already present this early.
 Who inspired you as a lyricist when you first started writing?